Olmazor (Tashkent Metro)

 Olmazor is a station of the Tashkent Metro on Chilonzor Line.
-It is located between Chilonzor and Bekat-1.
+It is located between Chilonzor and Choshtepa.

 The station was opened on 6 November 1977 as the southern terminus of the inaugural section of Tashkent Metro, between October inkilobi and Sabir Rakhimov.
 Until 2010, the station was known as Sabir Rakhimov.
-On December 26, 2020 the extension of the line to Bekat-5 was opened, and Olmazar ceased to be the terminus of the line.
+On December 26, 2020 the extension of the line to Chinor was opened, and Olmazar ceased to be the terminus of the line.